Forced Expiration Technique (FET)

 Use cottonwool or tissue paper characters to encourage huffing through a huff tube to ‘huff’ the lighter objects away

 There should not be any harsh noises with huffing.
 If this happens, the patient hasn’t used the ‘O’ shape or may be squeezing too hard to push the air out

-Learning to use the different grading in huffing is a very important skill for the child/adolescents to learn
+Learning to use the different breath volumes in huffing is a very important skill for the child/adolescents to learn

 For patients with unstable or floppy airways, huffing into a PEP mask can be very useful to prevent airway collapse

-Any patient either new to the FET, or have been using the FET for a long time, still need regular review or refinement of this technique
+Any patient, either new to the FET, or who has been using the FET for a long time, still needs regular review or refinement of this technique